rohhenry/Spotify-Track-Tour/README.md

 You can check out the web app here: https://rohhenry.github.io/spotify-web/

+or the demo here: tba

 This repo is where I put my links,

-the frontend code can be found here: https://github.com/rohhenry/spotify-web
+The frontend code can be found here: https://github.com/rohhenry/spotify-web

-the backend code can be found here: tba
+The backend code can be found here: tba

-About:
+## About:
 This app takes your preferences and helps you create new playlists with a custom machine learning model.

 The goal is to introduce you to new, diverse, songs in an interactive way.